 We’re back to help you make better-informed decisions about spending money while trying to get recruited to play college baseball.
 Last time, we gave you 8 quick facts about scholarships.
 If you haven’t read that article, read it now before continuing.
 Now, we turn our attention to ways to avoid over-spending on unnecessary events.
 Like many things, recruiting and exposure are influenced by timing.
 Our previous article, “Time for Summer Ball: Things to Consider,” covers what we know about showcases, camps, and exposure.
-If you haven’t already read it, you should read it before you go on.
+If you haven’t already looked at it, you should read it before you go on.

 Having a better understanding of your readiness for seeking out attention and exposure can save you a lot of money.
 While development should always be the primary focus for attending baseball events, if you’re not ready to show college coaches that you have the skills and tools that they are looking for, spending lots of money on showcases and exposure events is not only a waste of money, but can also limit your opportunities later on.
 Exposure is a two-way street.
-When a player ready, it can be great.
+When a player is ready, it can be great.
 When a player is not ready, it can give him a bad reputation that can be hard to shake.
 If you’re not physically or developmentally ready to play at a high level, there is nothing wrong with being ‘under the radar’ of college coaches.
 Every player develops and matures at a different rate.
 While some players may be ready to show big-time D1 schools they are ready in 9th grade, others may have to wait until late their senior year or even spend time maturing at a junior college.
 The following 5 questions will help you understand whether now is the time to show college coaches that you are college-ready.
 As always, an honest evaluation is imperative and seeking the advice of coaches can be a huge asset.

 So how do you know if you are ready to be recruited?
 Our article on when to contact college coaches can be extremely helpful in pinpointing the right time for you to seek exposure.
 We suggest reading that article in its entirety, but the tips below can be equally helpful: